notofonts/latin-greek-cyrillic/fontbakery/notofonts-NotoSerif-googlefonts-report.md

 - Contour 0 point 6 in glyph 'uni0508' has a kink between location wght=100,wdth=100 and location wght=690,wdth=100

+- Contour 0 point 80 in glyph 'uni1E9E' has a kink between location wght=900,wdth=100 and location wght=100,wdth=62

-- Contour 0 point 47 in glyph 'uni01BD' has a kink between location wght=400,wdth=62 and location wght=100,wdth=100
+- Contour 0 point 6 in glyph 'uni050E' has a kink between location wght=100,wdth=100 and location wght=690,wdth=100
 </code></pre>
  [code: interpolation-issues]